Is Property a Good Investment?

 You’ve probably heard that property investment can bring you financial freedom.
-Investors in real estate are some of the wealthiest on the planet; even those who use other revenues for their wealth will often use property as a solid investment asset.
+Investors in real estate are some of the wealthiest on the planet; even those who use other revenues for their wealth will often use a property as a solid investment asset.

 Property has long been considered a cyclical investment with large booms and bust periods.
 But this should not deter a budding investor – those looking for a quick return may have to search much harder.
 If you are willing to invest wisely over long periods, you will have much more luck with your return.